ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## Composing

 One thing you have to be aware of is the ``CutCorners`` function.
-When we first created the compose function we encountered a strange, small sound between each end every note.
+When we first created the compose function we encountered a strange, small chaotic sound between each end every note.
-This sound was caused by the notes ending on a not-zero amplitude.
+This sound was caused by the notes which ending was a not-zero amplitude.

 The solution was to add in a filter that gradually lowers the amplitude of the notes start and end to 0.